 Our surgeons approach spinal decompression surgery conservatively and almost always advise it only when nonsurgical treatments are no longer effective.
 However, it may sometimes also be necessary if symptoms are severe or worsening dramatically.

 Laminectomy is a commonly performed spinal decompression surgery.
 During this surgery, surgeons remove the lamina, the back part of a vertebra that covers the spinal canal.
 They may also remove bone spurs and ligaments that are narrowing the canal.

-At the same time, they may also perform a discectomy and remove any part of a disc herniation that is compressing a nerve or a spinal fusion to stabilize the spine.
+At the same time, they may also perform a discectomy to remove any part of a disc herniation that is compressing a nerve, or a spinal fusion if needed to stabilize the spine.

 Our surgeons may recommend that you take part in a physical therapy program after surgery to help improve your strength and flexibility.